Loading...

 Form-Based Computed Values

 A computed value allows you to input formulas that include other form fields on your Worksheet.
-That means you can automatically calculate averages, sums, and so on, and of course pipe these into Metrics as well.
+That means you can automatically calculate averages, sums, and so on, and, of course, pipe these into Metrics.

 Let's take a look at one in action...